tayyabtahir143/Openshift-UPI-Installation/README.md

 ---

 ## MAC Address to IP Binding.
-copy the mac addresses of all VMs and update them in dnsmasq file as per diagram.
+Copy the MAC addresses of all VMs and update them in the dnsmasq file as per the diagram.

 ```bash
 vim /etc/dnsmasq.conf